fastforwardlabs/scifi/content/ff06/index.md

 <div class="md_image half_width">

-![The recalculated success prediction and a recommendation for action.](./ff06-scifi-05.svg)
+![The recalculated success prediction.
+Crew survival, rated at 14% likelihood, is now the most important feature driving the success prediction.
+The new success prediction is 25%.
+The system recommends the crew go to the escape pods immediately.](./ff06-scifi-05.svg)

 </div>